The Trend Toward Legalization Has Changed The Way Connecticut Law Enforcement and Prosecutors Are Enforcing Marijuana Laws.

-it’s very easy to just check the “Guilty” box and pay the $50 to $150 fine for the infraction.
+it’s very easy to just check the “Guilty” box and pay the fine for the infraction.
 After all, it’s not a crime and you will not have a permanent criminal record for doing so.
 You also won’t have to pay an attorney to represent you, and you won’t have to take a day or two off of work to go to court.
-But here’s the rub that they don’t tell you in the fine print of your marijuana summons—that once you plead guilty to the marijuana or paraphernalia charge, it is permanently on your driving history record as an infraction, and will come up on any thorough background check of yours run by potential employers or anyone else interested in your driving history, such as auto insurance carriers.
+But here’s the rub that they don’t tell you in the fine print of your marijuana summons—that once you plead guilty to the marijuana charge, it is permanently on your driving history record as an infraction, and will come up on any thorough background check of yours run by potential employers or anyone else interested in your driving history, such as auto insurance carriers.
 Many people do not want this on their record, especially if they are thinking of going into an industry that is sensitive to drug use or abuse.

 The attorneys at Mark Sherman Law are well-equipped to defend you against marijuana charges.
 At least two attorneys from our firm will scrutinize your police report, evaluate the strengths and weaknesses of your case, and make sure the police did not violate any of your federal or state constitutional rights in their search and seizure of your person, car, or home.
 We then work aggressively with the prosecutors and court system to get your charges dropped, and if necessary, we will take your case to trial.
-Our only goal is to get you the best result possible—the complete dismissal of your case without a guilty plea to marijuana or drug paraphernalia possession, no matter how long it takes.
+Our only goal is to get you the best result possible—the complete dismissal of your case without a guilty plea to illegal marijuana possession, no matter how long it takes.

 The good news with the marijuana laws is that these charges are now infractions, not crimes.
 With infractions, the attorneys at Mark Sherman Law can often have your appearance at Stamford, Norwalk, or Bridgeport Superior Court excused for the infraction tickets.
 While your excusal requests from court proceedings are granted on a case-by-case basis, we can usually limit the inconvenience to you and your family and have your case resolved without you having to take time from your work or family.
 We recognize your time is valuable and make every effort to accommodate and work around your schedule.